 XI.
-LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Physically divide an established community?
-X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-X
+LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? х

-Approval of the project would allow construction of a 371-unit multifamily residential community on 15.9 acres.
-The Project would include parking and landscaping.
+Approval of the project would allow construction of a single-family residential development and a retail commercial center with a gas station.
 As discussed below, land use impacts are not anticipated.